When you’re planning a visit to Maine, I’m pretty sure an iconic lighthouse is included in the itinerary.

 15 2 Lights Terrace, Cape Elizabeth, ME

-I saw this lighthouse from afar while dining at The Lobster Shack at Two Lights.
+I noticed this lighthouse in the distance while dining at The Lobster Shack at Two Lights.

-Cape Elizabeth Lighthouse is privately owned and the grounds are not open to the public so you will have to enjoy this view while you dine.
+Cape Elizabeth Lighthouse is privately owned, and the grounds are not open to the public, so you’ll have to enjoy this view while you dine.

 Enjoy a Meal at The Lobster Shack at Two Lights